Practice questions

 $x$ is the width of the walkway that cannot be negative.
 So, the only solution is $x=2$.

-So, the maximum width of the pathway is $2$ ft.
-Thus, width can be 2ft or smaller.
+So, the maximum width of the walkway is $2$ ft.
+Thus, the width can be 2 ft or smaller.